andro951/WeaponEnchantments/Readme.md

 Essence in the enchanting table is available for crafting.
 There is no need to take them out of the crafting table.
  > Magic Storage: The environment module lets you access the essence in the enchanting table.
 The environment module will also act as the highest tier enchanting table your player has ever ussd.

+Recipies can easily be looked up:
+* You can give items to the vanilla guide to see what it can be crafted into.
+* You can also use the recipe browser mod.

 Only Basic Damage and Basic Armor enchantments can be crafted.
-The rest must be found.
+The other Basic tier enchantments must be found.
 They can all be upgraded as described below.

 There are 5 tiers:
 0. Basic - 10 Basic Essence, Containment(the smallest one) (tier 0, Wood enchanting table or better)